 Exams

-Examss must be done on your own, using only materials specifically allowed.
-Access to a smartphone or any electronic device besides your calculator is not allowed.
+Exams must be done on your own, using only materials specifically allowed.
+Access to a smartphone or any electronic device besides your calculator is not allowed (with an exception in the case of a Mathematica exam problem).

 Inclusion statement